MathewIsherwood/WeatherToGo/README.md

 - [Validator Testing](#validator-testing)

 ## Project Overview
-To create a website `Code To Protect` for national slavery and human trafficking prevention month.
+To create a website `Weather To Go`.
+This will quickly inform the user what they need to know of the weather to come.

 [Project Link](https://mathewisherwood.github.io/Mental-Health-Awareness/)